Why Things Go Right and Why Things Go Wrong Part 2

 Category: Public Safety

-Please remember this: the overall mission of everybody in public safety is preservation of life and every decision you make has got to focus on preservation of life.
+The overall mission of everybody in public safety is the preservation of life and every decision you make has got to focus on the preservation of life.

 My point in the last tip was rarely do we make mistakes on high-frequency events, the right two boxes.
 Things we do a lot we tend to do very well.
 When you start studying tragedies, too often they occur in the left two boxes, low-frequency events, things we do rarely.
 Now, I don’t worry about the bottom left box because that’s low risk, even if it goes bad, the consequences are de minimis.
 Where I worry for you, where I worry for everybody, is in the top left box.